Session 1: Local Government & Equity

 Early bird rate ends Sept.
 28th

-Speakers: Rattana Sengsoulichanh, City of Minneapolis, Senior City Planner; Participatory Budgeting Project Team
+Speakers: Rattana Sengsoulichanh, City of Minneapolis, Senior City Planner; Shari Davis, Participatory Budgeting Project Executive Director

 Engaging with residents for feedback and input is key to the success of any project or community decision.
 Getting that input from every resident, including harder-to-reach communities, takes intentional action and strategies that find people where they are (rather than expecting them to come to the table).
 Speakers will share successful efforts and discuss ongoing challenges to ensure the community is represented.